 Pinpointing the cause of a data discrepancy has the potential to require quite a bit of investigation.
 To increase efficiency, we recommend using these three resources to perform quick checks on some of the more obvious and common causes.

-If you’ve noticed missing or incorrect data in your data warehouse, this guide is the place to start.
+If you’ve noticed missing or incorrect data in your destination, this guide is the place to start.
 In it we’ll walk you through the most common causes of data discrepancies, how to verify the root cause, and how to fix it.
 We also outline the next steps should you need to contact support.

 Occasionally, some integrations used by Stitch may encounter bugs or other issues.
 Whenever we’ve identified a third-party issue - meaning on the integration provider’s end - we’ll post an update here.